 There was no immediate claim of responsibility by any groups, but it is similar to attacks previously carried out by the Islamic State (IS) in the area.

-After falling to the jihadist group in mid-2014, Iraqi forces, with the support of the US-led coalition, liberated Shirqat in Sep.
-2016.
+After falling to the jihadist group in mid-2014, Iraqi forces, with the support of the US-led coalition, liberated Tikrit in April 2015.

 Despite Iraq declaring final victory late last year over IS after a devastating three-year war, the extremist group continues to carry out attacks, bombings, and assassinations in many cities.